logzio/documentation/docs/user-guide/app360/service-list.md

 ## AI Assistant

-Click the **AI Assistant** button to activate the [Observability IQ Assistant](https://docs.logz.io/docs/user-guide/observability/assistantiq/), an AI-powered, chat-based interface that lets you engage in a dynamic conversation with your data.
+Click the **AI Assistant** button to activate the [AI Agent](https://docs.logz.io/docs/user-guide/observability/assistantiq/), an AI-powered, chat-based interface that lets you engage in a dynamic conversation with your data.
 Use one of the pre-configured prompts or type your own question to get real-time insights about your metrics, anomalies, trends, and the overall health of your environment.

 ![AI App360](https://dytvr9ot2sszz.cloudfront.net/logz-docs/services/aikapp360.gif)